-The best temperature to apply a concrete sealer is 45-85 degrees Fahrenheit.
-The air temperature is not the only factor to consider when applying a concrete sealer.
+The best temperature to apply a concrete sealer is 55-85 degrees Fahrenheit, however, the air temperature is not the only factor to consider when applying a concrete sealer.
 Other factors include the temperature of the concrete and the time of the day.

-Air Temperature: In a perfect world, concrete sealers should be applied when the outside temperatures is within 50-80 degrees Fahrenheit.
-While this temperature range isn't always achievable depending on the time of year and where you are located, there are some safe and manageable work-arounds.
+Air Temperature: In a perfect world, concrete sealers should be applied when the outside temperatures is within 55-85 degrees Fahrenheit.
+While this temperature range isn’t always achievable depending on the time of year and where you are located, there are some safe and manageable work-arounds.
 Temperature will manipulate how fast or slow a product cures, and how well it is able to cure.
 If you apply a product outside of the temperature guidelines in the morning or mid-day, it may result in discoloration, bubbling, or even coating failure.
-In the event that you are applying a concrete sealer above 80 degrees we recommend applying later in the afternoon between 6-8pm.
-During this time of the day, the sun is setting, the air and surface temperatures are reducing minimizing the potential for solvent pop, bubbling and blushing.
-It is always suggested to contact the manufacturer of the product if you have questions, or if you feel that you can't stay within temperature guidelines.
+In the event that you are applying a concrete sealer above 85 degrees we recommend applying later in the afternoon between 6-8 pm.
+During 6-8 pm, the sun is setting or has set, the air and surface temperatures are reducing, minimizing the potential for solvent pop, bubbling and blushing.
+It is always suggested to contact the manufacturer of the product if you have questions, or if you feel that you can’t stay within temperature guidelines.
 In most cases, sealers can be applied outside of suggested temperature guidelines as long as other guidelines, such as the temperature of the concrete and time of the day, are followed.
 In no case however will a sealer be able to properly bond and cure when the temperature is below freezing.
 Water based products will freeze, and solvent based products will take days to fully cure, if at all.
 Most of the flexibility with temperature is on the higher end of the guidelines.

-Time of Day: This is very important, if not more important, than the outside temperature during the time of application.
+Time of Day: This is very important.
 You do not want to apply a concrete sealer first thing in the morning, and you do not want to apply a concrete sealer in the middle of the day.
 If you apply a concrete sealer in the early morning, there is a 99% chance that subsurface moisture is present within the pores.
 Water will cause most sealers and coatings to fail, resulting in discoloration (blushing) and delamination.
 The concrete may look dry, but the pores of the concrete could be filled with water below the surface.
 The middle of the day is also a terrible time to apply a concrete sealer because as the concrete is exposed to extreme UV rays, causing the surface to heat up.
 As the temperature rises, hot concrete, and hot air temperatures, can cause trapped air and gasses to expand producing bubble in the coating.
 Other effects of applying mid-day are; premature evaporation of the carrying agents (water or solvents), and result in sealer failure, or delamination.
 The best time of the day to apply a concrete sealer is in the late afternoon or evening when the sun is setting, air temperatures are declining, and the concrete surface has had time to cool from exposure to UV rays.